Clinical Microbiology Short Essay Question And Answers

 • Glomerulonephritis

-• The appearance of circulating immune complexes obtaining viral surface antigen
+• The appearance of circulating immune complexes that bind viral surface antigen

 • Some patients progress to chronic active hepatitis and cirrhosis